jsonkcli/ovatimee/README.md

 ## 👋 Hello, I'm Jason!
 #### 👨🏽‍💻 I'm a web developer from South London.
 If I'm not coding I'm either skating 🛹 or playing the Piano.

-#### 👯 Looking to collaborate on [My Upcoming Email App: Email App with Built In and Editable Email Templates]
+#### 👯 Looking to collaborate on [My Upcoming Email App: Email App with BuiltIn/Editable Professional Email Templates]

 #### 💬 Ask me about anything [here](https://github.com/ovatimee/issues)